jstoebel/critical_response_talk/slides.md

 - In a toxic environment where teams don't trust each other we could imagine all kinds of abusive behavior justified with the "don't take it personally" defense.

+- "I'm not a nice person, and I don't care about you.
+I care about the technology and the kernel—that's what's important to me." ~ Linus Torvalds

 - Where does that leave us?
 There needs to be some way to help each other arrive at the best code possible.

 ---